fajrulaulia/app-notes-backend/README.md

 # nodejs-mongodb
-is a Backend engine using NodeJs, Express and MongoDB.
+nodejs-mongodb is a backend module used for backend development in a client environment, is powerful and clean code, this backend using NodeJs, Express and MongoDD.

 ## Installation